 Although it deals with heavy subject matter, the Anne Frank House is a must-see.
 Visitors can tour the actual house, including the hidden rooms upstairs, and get a very vivid portrayal of life and the conditions endured by young Anne and her family and friends.
+Her original diary is on display as well.

 We started our second day with a visit to the Van Gogh Museum, which not only contains the largest collection of the artist’s works, but also works by some of the Netherlands’ most famous painters.
-An audio tour for children aged 6 to 12 and a scavenger hunt through the museum entertained the girls long enough to allow me ample time to take in the extensive collection.
+An audio tour for children ages 6 to 12 and a scavenger hunt through the museum entertained the girls long enough to allow me ample time to take in the extensive collection.
 There are also weekend children’s sessions that begin with a tour of the museum and end with your little artists creating their own masterpiece.

 TIP: Enjoy a Dutch pannekoek (pancake) at Snoephuisje, the park’s restaurant.